Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Introduction

 Altermagnets are collinear magnets with vanishing net magnetization yet sizable, nonrelativistic spin splitting in momentum space \cite{PhysRevX.12.040501,PhysRevX.12.031042,PhysRevB.102.014422,smejkal2020crystal,PhysRevLett.132.236701,PhysRevX.12.011028,PhysRevLett.128.197202,Jungwirth2025,Zhu2024nature,ChenX2025,chen2025neelvectoror,10.1063/5.0147450}.
-Their hallmark is a sublattice‑odd, $\mathbf{k}$‑dependent spin polarization arranged by crystalline operations combined with time reversal, enabling spin‑selective transport without spin–orbit coupling (SOC) \cite{10.1063/5.0147450, PhysRevB.107.214419, 10.1063/5.0242426, PhysRevB.111.035437,PhysRevB.110.L220402}.
-In this work, we roll a two‑dimensional altermagnet into an altermagnetic nanotube along specific crystallographic directions that preserve a screw axis and enforce mirror‑antisymmetric.
-In this constant‑curvature and globally symmetric cylindrical geometry, the intrinsic $k$‑odd spin polarization is converted into spin–chirality locking, whereby spin‑up and spin‑down channels respond with equal magnitude and opposite sign.
-This mechanism is distinct from the curvature‑induced magnetization reported for bent altermagnetic films \cite{PhysRevLett.134.116701}.
-In our case no curvature‑driven magnetization arises and the effects discussed below are purely transport‑based and symmetry‑enforced.
+Altermagnets exhibit momentum-dependent, direction-selective splitting between two fixed spin channels.
+We roll such a layer into a compensated screw-symmetric nanotube whose channels are related by spin-space symmetry in the weak-SOC limit.
+This mechanism is distinct from the curvature-induced magnetization reported for bent altermagnetic films \cite{PhysRevLett.134.116701}.

-The interplay between the screw symmetry and altermagnetic order yields two reciprocal phenomena and one related implication. (i) In the direct configuration, injecting a single‑spin‑polarized current produces a helical charge flow whose handedness is locked to the spin orientation, generating opposite‑sign axial magnetic fields for opposite spins and realizing a mirror‑odd axial–azimuthal response. (ii) In the inverse configuration, a time‑varying axial flux induces equal‑magnitude and opposite axial charge currents in the two spin channels, thereby pumping a pure spin current into the contacts under open‑circuit conditions. (iii) As an implication, spin accumulation renders the nanotube’s handedness programmable and allows its spin‑selected chirality to be imprinted onto nominally achiral coaxial nanotubes via one‑dimensional van der Waals heterostructures, with the induced handedness reversing upon reversing the injected spin.
-Using V$_2$Se$_2$O \cite{Manc2021} as a prototype, first‑principles calculations reveal spin‑dependent chiral wave functions near both the conduction‑ and valence‑band edges.
-These results demonstrate a nonrelativistic route toward compact spin‑controlled flux generators and charge‑neutral spin injectors in light‑element materials without static magnetic‑bias fields.
+The central mechanism has two reciprocal forms.
+In the direct configuration, spin-selective injection produces a helical charge flow whose handedness and axial magnetic field reverse when the selected channel is reversed.
+In the inverse configuration, a time-varying axial flux drives equal and opposite axial charge currents in the two fixed spin channels, producing a charge-neutral spin-channel current under open-circuit weak-SOC conditions.
+As a related implication, spin accumulation renders the nanotube's handedness programmable and allows its spin-selected chirality to be imprinted onto nominally achiral coaxial nanotubes via one-dimensional van der Waals heterostructures, with the induced handedness reversing when the injected spin is reversed.
+Using V$_2$Se$_2$O \cite{Manc2021} as a prototype, we combine relaxed-tube with a spin-resolved Wannier--Boltzmann calculation of the parent monolayer to quantify the energy-dependent spin-odd transverse response and corresponding ideal thin-wall field scale.